RAINDANCE

 Storyteller:

-Titan is a moon of Saturn
+Titan is a moon of Saturn.

 Purple Sage:

-That spurs my memory of the recent moment I had dancing with them.
 They are a tight clique who hang out and dance exclusively with one another.

 One night I am able to speak with one of them and ask her name,